dotnet/dotnet-docker/documentation/ubuntu-chiseled.md

 ## What is Ubuntu Chiseled?

 .NET's Ubuntu Chiseled images are a type of "distroless" container image that contain only the minimal set of packages .NET needs, with everything else removed.
-These images offer dramatically smaller deployment sizes and attack surface through the following features:
+These images offer dramatically smaller deployment sizes and attack surface compared to our "full" Ubuntu images that are based on the Ubuntu base images.
+This is achieved through the following features:

-- Ultra-small images (reduced size and attack surface)
+- Minimal set of packages required to run a .NET application
 - No package manager (avoids a whole class of attacks)
 - No shell (avoids a whole class of attacks)
-- Non-root by default (avoids a whole class of attacks)
+- Non-root user by default (avoids a whole class of attacks)

 Ubuntu Chiseled images are available for the following image repos:
 - [`mcr.microsoft.com/dotnet/runtime`](https://mcr.microsoft.com/product/dotnet/runtime/about)